 Do I need to contact a doctor about nail fungus?

 If you suffer from nail fungus, don’t let it fester.
 There are cases where nail fungus can grow severe enough to warrant a doctor visit.
-If nail fungus becomes painful that may indicate a severe infection that can permanently damage to your nails.
+If nail fungus becomes painful, it may indicate a severe infection that can permanently damage your nails.
 It may also lead to other serious infections that spread to other parts of you body should you have a suppressed immune system.
 If your nails appear to be infected and you are experiencing pain, see a doctor.
-Often, over the counter remedies will just not be strong enough and you’ll need dermatologist care to prescribe an anti-fungal topical ointment which will help speed healing.
-Dermatology of CT doctors are experts at handling severe cases of nail fungus.
+Often, over the counter remedies will just not be strong enough and you’ll need a dermatologist's care to prescribe an anti-fungal topical ointment which will help speed healing.
+Dermatology Physicians of Connecticut doctors are experts at handling severe cases of nail fungus.

 Note: If you have diabetes, other exacerbating factors exist.
 You may have reduced nerve supply and/or blood circulation in your feet and toes.
 Diabetics also have a greater risk of Cellulitis, a bacterial skin infection.
 Because nail fungus can lead to other complications, diabetics who suspect a fungal infection should see a doctor at the earliest sign.